wooster0/yayagram/README.md

 | **3** |   |   |   |
 | **2** |   |   |   |

+This is our grid where we need to fill out these 9 empty fields with the help of the 6 clue numbers on the top and on the left.
-First, let's look at the clues on the very top: the first one is **2**.
+First, let's take a look at the 3 clues on the very top: the first one is **2**.
-It tells us that exactly 2 (2 cells in a row) of the 3 cells below it are filled.
+It tells us that exactly 2 cells in a row of the 3 cells below it are filled.
 Through logic we can determine that this means that at least the middle cell is definitely filled:

 |       | 2 | 3 | 2 |